Welcome to today's edition of the Rush 24-7 podcast.

 They're fit to be tied.

-People with no pre-existing conditions, like Cindy Vinson, who is a 60-year-old retired teacher, and Tom Washura, a 52-year-old self-employed engineer, are making up the difference.
+People with no pre-existing conditions like Cindy Vinson, who is a 60-year-old retired teacher, and Tom Washura, a 52-year-old self-employed engineer, are making up the difference.

 They're paying the freight for this woman.

-Her name is Marilyn Gray Rain.
+Her name is Marilyn Gray Range.

 She's an artist, 64 years old in Danville.